DelMaestroGroup/tV_Accessible_Entanglement/README.md

 * `julia tV_main.jl --help`
 * `julia tV_main.jl --out output.dat --ee 1 --site-max 1 4 2`
 * `julia tV_main.jl --out output.dat --pbc --u-log --u-min 2 --u-max 2 --u-num 1 --ee 1 --site-max 1 --u-num 1 --probs 4 2`

+The code can also be ran via the attached [Python script](https://github.com/DelMaestroGroup/tV_Operational_Entanglement/blob/master/script.py).
+This will be convenient when runs for various different system sizes (i.e number of particles or lattice sites) are desired.
+To run the code this way, modify the command line arguments appropriately in the script, then copy paste the following in the command line:

+* `python script.py`